lavalink-devs/youtube-source/README.md

       - MUSIC
       - ANDROID_TESTSUITE
       - WEB

-    # You can configure individual clients with the following.
-    # Any options or clients left unspecified will use their default values
-    # for those individual clients.
-    # Client configurations will ONLY take effect if the client is registered above,
-    # otherwise they are ignored.
-    # ---------------- WARNING ----------------
+      - TVHTML5EMBEDDED

-    # This part of the config is for DEMONSTRATION PURPOSES ONLY!
+    # The below section of the config allows setting specific options for each client, such as the requests they will handle.
-    # Do NOT use this config before understanding what the options do.
-    # You do NOT need to copy this config just because it is published here.
-    # ---------------- WARNING ----------------
+    # If an option, or client, is unspecified, then the default option value/client values will be used instead.
+    # If a client is configured, but is not registered above, the options for that client will be ignored.

+    # WARNING!: THE BELOW CONFIG IS FOR ILLUSTRATION PURPOSES.
+DO NOT COPY OR USE THIS WITHOUT UNDERSTANDING WHAT IT DOES.
+    # WARNING!: MISCONFIGURATION WILL HINDER YOUTUBE-SOURCE'S ABILITY TO WORK PROPERLY.

-    WEB: # names are specified as they are written below under "Available Clients".
+    # Write the names of clients as they are specified under the heading "Available Clients".
-      # This will disable using the WEB client for video playback.
+    WEB:
+      # Example: Disabling a client's playback capabilities.
       playback: false
     TVHTML5EMBEDDED:
-      # The below config disables everything except playback for this client.
+      # Example: Configuring a client to exclusively be used for playback.
-      playlistLoading: false # Disables loading of playlists and mixes for this client.
+      playlistLoading: false # Disables loading of playlists and mixes.
-      videoLoading: false # Disables loading of videos for this client (playback is still allowed).
+      videoLoading: false # Disables loading of videos for this client (does not affect playback).
-      searching: false # Disables the ability to search for videos for this client.
+      searching: false # Disables the ability to search for videos.
 ```

 > [!IMPORTANT]